microsoft/window-post-message-proxy/README.md

 ### Customizing how tracking properties are added to the method

-By default the windowPostMessage proxy will store the tracking properties as object on the message by known property: `windowPostMesssageProxy`.
+By default, the windowPostMessage proxy will store the tracking properties as an object on the message named `windowPostMessageProxy`.

 This means if you call: